 How to Get Involved in CFAMN - Society Leadership Opportunities

-(updated January, 2016)
+(updated January, 2018)

+During the 2016-17 season, over 150 society members volunteered for CFAMN in a wide variety of ways.
 One of the best ways to optimize your membership with CFA Society Minnesota is to get involved on a society initiative or committee.
 Volunteering heightens your visibility and puts you in direct contact with other professionals in the industry.
-Whether you are a university student, a CFA candidate, or a charterholder, there are casual, enjoyable ways to get involved in CFAMN and meet other members.
-Please read the list of examples below and then follow these steps.
+Whether you are a university student, CFA Candidate, or CFA Charterholder, there are casual, enjoyable ways to get involved in CFAMN and meet other members.
+Please read the list of examples and then follow the steps below:

-Send an email of interest to Member Services Manager Diane Senjem.
+- Contact Us: Send an email of interest to Member Services Manager Diane Senjem.
 Please attach your resume for reference.